pfrazee/pfrazee.github.io/_posts/2016-10-22-actually-serverless.md

 Yes, but &mdash;<br>
 **Decentralization shares the business advantages that Serverless claims.**

-In the Decentralized Web, you have offline-first apps, indendent publishing, and better security.
+In the Decentralized Web, you have offline-first apps, independent publishing, and better security.
 But, you also have:

  - **Less ops.** Applications run on the user device.